-Work is changing
+Work is evolving

-Innovation : death of bad bosses ?
+Innovation : the death of bad bosses ?

 Change or disappear!

-Paul doesn’t have a sufficient motivation in a hierarchical structure which was made for efficiency, and which was thought to give a clear order chain.
+Paul doesn’t have a sufficient motivation in a hierarchical structure which was built on efficiency only.
 If we take a closer look at the current structure we see that intermediate managers dictate to their employees what they have to do.
 These decisions which were taken by other people, higher in the hierarchy, with whom they may not agree.
-It is almost impossible to maintain the motivation in this context and unfortunately it is the plague of 2018.
-There exists a survey, sadly known, from the Towers Watson office which is saying that only one person out of eight feels motivated by their job.
-Not only is it grave but it is also sad.
+It is almost impossible to maintain the motivation in this context.
+Unfortunately, this is the plague of 2018.
+A sadly well-known survey from the Towers Watson office states that only 1/8 person feels motivated by their job.
+In addition to being serious and critical, it is deeply sad.

 But let us come back to the original problem : if to survive in this digital world it is primordial to innovate and that to innovate you need a motivated team, then how can we create a new way of managing that will help us to innovate and develop motivation ?